 The company decided to fund a complete re-write of the iOS application code using an Agile development and testing model.
 They then turned to Q Analysts for a team of Agile test engineers.
 Our test team, in unison with the client’s development team, embarked on 10 sprints of three weeks apiece.
-The new suite of apps was released on time in the fall of 2013.
+The new suite of apps was released on time.

 The new app is distinguished by a bevy of new features including:

 - Dynamic content provided from a content server